SSH Brute Force

 -f |

-The attack runs with 64 parallel threads (-t 64) for faster enumeration.
+The attack runs with 64 parallel threads for fast enumeration.

 Username Mode

-Depending on the user parameter, hydra is invoked in one of two modes:
+Depending on the user parameter, hydra operates in one of two modes:

-Uses -L <userlist> to iterate over common usernames alongside the password list.
-This increases coverage but also the total number of attempts.
+-L <userlist>): iterates over a list of common usernames alongside the password list, increasing coverage at the cost of total attempts.

 Wordlist Preparation